Early Motor assessment for babies

-The Baby MOVEMENT Clinic
+Baby Movement Clinic

-The Baby Clinic Motor Team is made up of occupational therapists, physical therapists and feeding therapists who are experts in infant and toddler development.
-UCP’s team is Arizona’s largest team trained by Cerebral Palsy Foundation in the gold-standard evaluations, Hammersmith Infant Neurological Exam and Prechtl General Movement Assessment as well as the Test of Infant Motor Performance that are designed to identify neurodevelopmental delays for children under 2 years old.
-UCP of Central Arizona belongs to the UCP National Early Detection and Intervention Collaborative.
+The Baby Clinic Motor Team is made up of occupational and physical therapists who are experts in infant and toddler development.
+UCP of Central Arizona is proud to have Arizona’s largest team trained by the Cerebral Palsy Foundation in the gold-standard evaluations used to identify neuro-developmental delays in children under 2 years old.

 Infographic titled "Early Detection for Cerebral Palsy: Don't Wait and See" listing signs of developmental delays in children by age, with photo examples.